Chiang Mai's oldest wat (probably)

 Consequently, when Mengrai arrived during the 13th century to conquer the Mon kingdom of Haripunchai, he had the image removed to his own new capital, Chiang Mai.
 The statue remained there for 11 generations before being spirited off to Ayutthaya by a shady monk.
 When the king of Lanna found out the statue had been moved, he encircled the city with his army until the recalcitrant Siamese agreed to return it.

-During the 16th century, the King of Lan Chang -- a kingdom which now comprises part of modern day Laos -- overpowered Chiang Mai and took off with the statue.
-It was not until King Rama I was at war with Laos 225 years later that the statue was finally returned.
-Since then, it has only moved for ceremonial display during the annual Songkran festivities.
+During the 16th century, the King of Lan Chang, a kingdom which now comprises part of modern-day Laos, sacked Chiang Mai and took off with the well-travelled statue.
+It was not until King Rama I was victorious over Laos 225 years later that the statue was finally returned to Chiang Mai.
+Since then, it has only been moved for ceremonial display during the annual Songkran festivities.

 Travel tales aside, these days Wat Chiang Man is an attractive spot.
 Being slightly off the main circuit means the grounds are relatively peaceful and fortunately free of most of the trappings of some of the town’s most popular temples.
 Two main halls in classic Lanna style are set side by side.
 The slightly smaller and newer of the two, on the right as you enter, houses the two famous images.
 Both sculptures are locked away in a cabinet and you do almost need binoculars to spot them.

 Elsewhere, check out the famous elephant chedi at the rear of the halls.
 This is the oldest standing element of the wat and consists of a square-based chedi surrounded by supporting elephant image.

 A coffee stand may or may not be open in the car park and one feature you don’t see in many wats (maybe because it is illegal) are the odious bird sellers by the temple steps.
 It is the pay money, get the birds released and earn some karma points deal—avoid.